ksh168/smolink-url_shortener/contributing.md

 # Introduction

-* First off, thank you for considering contributing to smolink.
+* First off, thank you for considering contributing.

-* There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into smolink itself.
+* There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into project itself.